Breed profile: Cavoodle

 Cavoodle coats, colours and size

-Puppies come in black, white, tan, cream, brown, red, gold and many shades in between.
-Adults typically stand between 30 to 35 cm tall and weigh from five to 12 kg.
+Cavoodle puppies come in many colours, from black or white, to tan or gold and many shades in between.
+Adults typically stand between 30 to 35 cm tall and weigh from 5 to 12 kg.

 Cavoodle personality, characteristics and temperament